Our Local Partnerships

 Since 2006 Westwood has had the gift of partnering with Redeemer Lutheran Church as we each seek to better serve our neighborhoods.
 Redeemer has heeded its vision to be a "beacon of hope in the Harrison neighborhood" of north Minneapolis.
 Not only by being a vibrant worshipping community, but also by supporting a variety of neighborhood ministries and gathering spaces including the Redeemer Bike Shop, a Community Garden, and by overseeing a variety of affordable housing units.
 The Westwood/Redeemer relationship has included yearly joint worship on Maundy Thursday, Westwood members serving on Redeemer Center For Life Board (the Redeemer nonprofit arm), a growing joint young adult ministry, and a variety of opportunities to support the various ministries at which Redeemer thrives.

-Since 1975 STEP has served the community of St. Louis Park through food shelf assistance, emergency financial assistance and social work services to economically disadvantaged individuals and families.
+Since 1975 STEP has served the community of St. Louis Park through food assistance, emergency financial assistance and social work services to food and housing insecure individuals and families.
 Last fiscal year STEP served about 8% of people living in the St. Louis Park community including 17% of St. Louis Park children.